gapacurar/AIFacade/docs/software_specification_document.md

 5.1 **Security**

 Security is a top priority.
 All forms are protected with CSRF tokens via Flask-WTF.
 The application enforces strong HTTP headers including Content Security Policy, no-referrer settings, X-Frame-Options, and anti-sniffing rules.
 Users are limited to a maximum number of interactions per hour to mitigate abuse, enforced by Flask-Limiter.
 Session management is handled securely through Flask-Login.
+Input validation is offered via Pydantic using predefined schemas.

 5.2 **Reliability & Availability**